 30. Market places in Belgrade

-What to see in Belgrade – theaters, fairs, sporting events
+What to see in Belgrade – theatres, fairs, sporting events

 Also, you can plan your arrival in Belgrade by events at the National Theater or by one of the many fairs organized at the Belgrade Fair.
 You can rent an apartment for a day, a couple of days or even months if you are planning a longer stay in the Serbian capital.
 Basco agency offers a large number of charming and functional apartments, of different sizes.